-Assume a sequence of selection predicates $W=(w_1,...,w_n)$.
+Assume a sequence of selection predicates $W = (w_1, ..., w_n)$.
 If there does not exist an i such that w_i 's result depends on the order of elements in the array, then the sequence W can be freely rearranged, just as in relational systems.

-Now assume a sequence of selection predicates $W = (w_1, ..., w_j, ..., w_n)$, such that w_j represents the first and only selection that has inter-row dependencies (i.e. depends on order).
+Now assume a sequence of selection predicates

+$W = (w_1, ..., w_j, ..., w_n)$, such that w_j represents the first and only selection that has inter-row dependencies (i.e. depends on order).
 We can split this sequence into 3 subsequences, $(w_1, ..., w{j-1})$, (w_j) , and $(w{j+1}, ..., w_n)$.
 We can freely reorder selections within the first subsequence, and within the last subsequence, as they reduce to the first case.
 We do not move operations from one subsequence to another, as this might change the semantics as we saw in the IBM/prev example of section 3.3.

 The analysis extends inductively to selections with multiple predicates with inter-row dependence.
-The intuition can be summarized as: inter-row dependent (i.e. order-dependent) selections act as boundaries for selection re-ordering.
+The intuition can be summarized as: inter-row dependent (i.e. orderdependent) selections act as boundaries for selection re-ordering.

-As in relational optimizers, we perform re-orderings such that selections involving columns with useful index information evaluate first, this reduces the data we need to work with and allows us to take advantage of existing index in-
+As in relational optimizers, we perform re-orderings such that selections involving columns with useful index information evaluate first, this reduces the data we need to work with and allows us to take advantage of existing index information.

-Theorem 4.1.
-Suppose a query q contains a where-clause consisting of a sequence of selection predicates $W = (w_1, ..., w_n)$ and predicates with order-dependent operations $P{od} = (p_1, ..., p_k)$ at positions $I = (i{p_1}, ..., i{p_k})$.
-A query q2 that reorders predicates in W within the subsequences demarcated by I has the same semantics as q provided that, in q2, all predicates including and following the first order-dependent predicate are order-preserving with respect to the assuming clause.
+THEOREM 4.1.
+Given a where-clause consisting of a sequence of selection predicates $W = (w_1, ..., w_n)$ and predicates with order-dependent operations $P{od} = (p_1, ..., p_k)$ at positions $I = (i{p_1}, ..., i{p_k})$, reordering predicates in W within the subsequences demarcated by I maintains the same semantics of selection as executing the predicates in sequential order.
+PROOF.
+Reordering between indices in I reduces to the semantics of treating a sequence of selections as a bag of selections, as there is no inter-row dependency (i.e no order dependence).
+Since the selections are chained by conjunction, their satisfaction is independent of the order of the selections within that bag.
+Thus this strategy maintains the original semantics.